 When life gives you lemons, ask for its essential oil instead.
 It supports the lymphatic system and thus helps the body fight against respiratory conditions.
-Its anti-bacterial and antihistamine properties, lemon essential oil can also help clear your sinuses, reduce congestion, and help with your common symptoms of seasonal allergies.
+With its anti-bacterial and antihistamine properties, the lemon essential oil can also help clear your sinuses, reduce congestion, and help with your common symptoms of seasonal allergies.

-Basically, lemon oil can significantly benefit your negative skin reactions by easing minor inflammation and calming the area.
+The lemon essential oil can significantly benefit your negative skin reactions by easing minor inflammation and calming the area.
 Just be careful exposing your skin to sunlight or tanning beds if you’re using lemon or any citrus-scented oils.